Live abroad

 Accommodation

-Chiang Mai is really cheap to live.
+Life in Chiang Mai can be cheap, depending on your lifestyle.
 At the moment I rent a small studio in a nice, new apartment building, in the north of town.
 It is a room with a bathroom and a balcony.
 The monthly rent is 4,000 Baht, plus utilities – electricity depends on how much I use the air con, water is 200 Baht a month.
 During the winter the total amount is 4,500 Baht, during the dry season it is from 5,500 to 6,000 Baht.

 You can find slightly cheaper accommodation, or go a little bit out of town and even rent a house.
 There are also 2-3 bedroom condos, with kitchens and big bathrooms, which are usually available from 10,000 Baht a month.
 Read more on how to find an apartment in Chiang Mai.